-A study of the constitutional setting of American national and state government, including the major mechanisms by which government makes itself responsive to American citizens and the ways citizens use these mechanisms.
-Includes an examination of Federalism, Political Behavior, Political Parties, and Interest Groups.
+A study of the constitutional setting of American national and state government, including the major mechanisms by which government makes itself responsive to American citizens and the ways citizens use these

-102. Institutions of American State and National Government (5).
+102. Institutions of American, State and National Government (5).